Can the Christian believer lose his salvation?

 CARM's position is that a Christian cannot lose his/her salvation.
 Let's take a look at scripture to see why.

 - Jesus said in John 8:29, "And He who sent Me is with Me; He has not left Me alone, for I always do the things that are pleasing to Him."

 - John 6:39, "And this is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day."

 In John 8:29 we can clearly see that Jesus always does the will of the Father.
 So if Jesus always does the will of the Father and the will of the Father is that Jesus lose none and also raise all those to glory who had been given to him by the Father (John 6:39), then salvation cannot be lost.
 Otherwise, Jesus sinned by failing to do the will of the Father.
 Remember, it is the will of the Father that Jesus lose none, not that Christians don't lose their own salvation of their "own free will".
-Again, if someone loses his salvation, then Jesus failed to do the will of the father because it would mean that he has lost some and that in the future he will also fail to raise up to glory those who have been given to him by the Father.
+Again, if someone loses his salvation, then Jesus failed to do the will of the Father because it would mean he has lost some; and in the future he will also fail to raise up to glory those who have been given to him by the Father.
 This just cannot be.

 In addition to the two verses above, which are extremely powerful, consider the following:

 - John 3:16, "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life."